Hiring:

 basis, you take the employee's base salary and multiply

-it by 1.25 to cover employment on cost and benefits.
+it by ~1.30 to cover employment on cost and benefits.

-& equipment, profit etc.
+Plant & equipment, profit etc.

 Because most businesses have a proportion of non-billable

-administration staff, you must multiply the result of
+administration staff, you must multiply the result

-professional engineering consulting business the permanent
+For professional engineering consulting business the permanent

-employee costs about 2.5 times
+employee costs about ~

 Hiring is always a difficult but most important activity.